AndrewDonelson/retroforge-engine/README.md

 ### Prerequisites

 - Go 1.23+
-- SDL2 development libraries (for desktop builds)
+- Pure Go - no CGO or external dependencies required!
-- CGO enabled
+- Cross-compilation works out of the box

 ### Installation